choiyhking/manual/how_to_start_katacontainer_containerd.md

 ```
 ![image](https://github.com/user-attachments/assets/bed44165-55c1-4d29-be55-24b3c6388c7b)

+Different from host's kernel and runtime is "io.containerd.kata.v2" not runc.

 Successfully configured !!

-Different from host's kernel and runtime is "io.containerd.kata.v2" not runc.

-But "ctr" is not user-friendly, incompatible with docker-like commands and lacks some functionalities.
+But `ctr` is not user-friendly, incompatible with docker-like commands and lacks some functionalities.

-We need to use "nerdctl": Docker compatible CLI for containerd
+We need to use `nerdctl`: Docker compatible CLI for containerd
 ```
 wget https://github.com/containerd/nerdctl/releases/download/v1.7.7/nerdctl-1.7.7-linux-arm64.tar.gz
 sudo tar Cxzvvf /usr/local/bin nerdctl-1.7.7-linux-arm64.tar.gz